engag1ng/Kryptos/README.md

 All rights are reserved to the original publisher of the program.
 This lincense overwrites the right to use KeyPass. ***Sections of the code*** up to **50 lines** of code can be used for private and commercial use.

 ## How to contribute:
-If you want to contribute to KeyPass you're always welcome to create a pull request.
+If you want to contribute to KeyForU you're always welcome to create a pull request.

 engag1ng